OFS/ofs.github.io/docs/hw/common/user_guides/ug_sim_ofs_agx7_pcie_attach/ug_sim_ofs_agx7_pcie_attach.md

         gmake -f Makefile_VCS.mk build_all

-If the user wants to compile all IPs and RTL Testbench in one command for Synopsys VCS targetting the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) then follow the procedure below
+If the user wants to compile all IPs and RTL Testbench in one command for Synopsys VCS targetting the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile) then follow the procedure below

         cd $VERDIR/scripts